Neurodiversity-Affirming Therapy for Autistic & ADHD Adults

 A space where you don’t have to explain, defend, or prove your struggles.

-Learn more About Therapy
+Learn More About Therapy

 My Approach

+I’m Christine Harris, LPCC, a licensed clinical therapist and late-diagnosed AuDHD (autistic and ADHD) adult.
 I understand the exhaustion of burnout, the grip of perfectionism, and the quiet grief of feeling misunderstood.
 I also know the deep relief that comes with finally being seen clearly.

 I built this practice to be the kind of space I always needed: neurodiversity-affirming, trauma-informed, and evidence-based.
 A place where you can bring your whole self — without pressure to perform, explain, or improve — and know, without question, that you’re enough.